lijie04/BioSut/README.md

 For any bugs or problems please use Issue portal.

 ## Copyright
 Copyright 2016 Jie Li.
-See COPYING.txt for further details.
+See LICENSE for further details.